-CCF WA is proud to co-host the 2024 WA Civil Works Safety Forum with Main Roads WA and the Public Transport Authority.
+CCF WA will present the 2025 WA Civil Works Safety Forum in collaboration with Main Roads WA and the Public Transport Authority.

 The WA Civil Works Safety Forum will bring together like-minded infrastructure delivery and safety professionals to share and learn information on new developments and best practice in safely managing civil construction projects in Western Australia.